mccarthysean/easyrich/_posts/2022-07-27-how-to-get-rich-the-easy-way.md

 This one requires the most discipline, of course.
 It's easier if you're in your twenties and you haven't gotten used to having lots of money yet.
 Maybe you've been enjoying yourself in college and living frugally.
 See, you can enjoy your life without spending a fortune.
 You don't have kids yet, and no one expects you to be rich or have fancy vehicles at this stage, so it's the best decade to get started.

 Basically, simple math, we're trying to save $50,000 a year for 10-15 years.
 If you can do this for 10 years, you'll have $500,000 even if you just put it in your chequing account at the bank and leave it there.
 You're halfway to a million.
-15 years of this and you're at $750,000.
+15 years of this and you're at $750,000 without even investing your savings.

 You can do it.
 Pay yourself first.
 Set monthly goals.
 The easiest way is to put all your expenses on your credit card, and try to keep that bill below $2,000 a month, and (of course!) pay it off in full at the end of every month.
 If you have $2,000 in fixed expenses and a $2,000 credit card bill, that's $4,000 a month or $48,000 a year.
 If you make $100,000 after tax, that's $52,000 in savings every year.